 The VP Governance and Finance is here to demystify the financial and corporate world of the USC and make sure you’re well informed about the decisions being made.
 Their number one goal is transparency and they are constantly working to ensure all members of your Students’ Council are acting in line with the USC’s policies to serve the student population.

 Vice President Communications and Public Affairs

-In the growing digital world we live in, the VP Communications and Student Affairs ensures that the USC’s message and initiatives are being heard loud and clear by all students on campus.
+In the growing digital world we live in, the VP Communications and Public Affairs ensures that the USC’s message and initiatives are being heard loud and clear by all students on campus.
 They coordinate important public relations campaigns, interviews, and off-campus media coverage so that you’re always in the know about what’s going on at Western.

 The Vice-President and their team is responsible for guiding the advocacy policy making process, the information gathering, and advocating on behalf of students regarding issues within the university.
 The priorities for the year are brought forward by the Executive Team, the Advocacy Standing Committee, and the Council.
 In working with the university administration, as well as campus groups and stakeholders, the Vice-President strives to meet the needs of our students and helps to provide them with a higher quality undergraduate experience at Western University.
 The USC believes their priorities reflect the betterment of students, however, input and communication is welcome regarding these advocacy priorities and affairs

 This report was completed to assess the current state of Western University’s Recreation Centre in regard to 2SLGBTQ+ participation and barriers to participation, and to provide some recommendations on how the Rec Centre could remove barriers and improve 2SLGBTQ+ participation.